SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-LaneLines-P1/README.md

 In this project you will detect lane lines in images using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

+Dependancies & Installation:
+---
+Use the anaconda prompt to run the following commands.
+## 1. Python:
+Download the latest version of Python for Windows OS using this [video](https://www.youtube.com/watch?v=dX2-V2BocqQ) as reference with necessary instructions.
+pip install python
+python --version
+Python 3.7.6

+## 2. Anaconda:
+Download the most recent version of the Anaconda for Windows OS.
+Refer to this [blogpost and video](https://medium.com/@GalarnykMichael/install-python-on-windows-anaconda-c63c7c3d1444) to get started.
+pip install conda
+conda list (just to make sure the anaconda prompt recognizes the "conda list" command)
+conda --version
+4.8.2

+Adding anaconda and python path to your environmental variables:

+Run the following commands on the Anaconda prompt:
+where python
+where conda

+Run the following commands on the cmd prompt:
+SETX PATH "the path to your conda.exe file"
+SETX PATH "the path to your python.exe file"
+Close the existing command prompt for the changes to take effect from the SETX command.

+If you have already installed the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) you should be good to go!
+If not, you should install the starter kit to get started on this project.

+`> jupyter notebook`

+A browser window will appear showing the contents of the current directory.
+Click on the file called "P1.ipynb".
+Another browser window will appear displaying the notebook.
+Follow the instructions in the notebook to complete the project.

 # Solution Pipeline Overview
 ---
 ![Solution Pipeline Overview](https://github.com/SandeepAswathnarayana/self-driving-car-engineer-nd/blob/master/CarND-LaneLines-P1/img/solution%20pipeline%20overview.png)